 While few of us want to consider the end of life, it is one of those inevitabilities, regardless of how we feel about it.
 Most of us want to be assured that after we are gone, our loved ones are protected.
 Having a will is one way we can do that.
-A will is an essential estate planning device.
-Regardless of your age or your financial means, having a will can help protect your assets and your family should the unforeseeable happen.
+A will is an essential estate planning device that can help you avoid the probate process in Houston.
+Regardless of your age or your financial means, having a will can help protect your assets – through trusts and other estate planning tools – should the unforeseeable happen.

 Houston wills lawyer Whitney L. Thompson has dedicated her career to helping families plan for the future.
 Comprehensive estate planning is critical in today’s world, protecting families from life’s challenges.
-This is the role Houston attorneys fulfill.
+This is the role Houston estate planning, probate, and trusts attorneys fulfill.
 Taking the simple step of creating a will today can save families from a great deal of pain and heartache later.

 Having a will, also called a last will and testament, is important at any stage of life when you have family or assets of any kind.
 A will enables you to leave property to people or organizations of your choice, establish a legal guardian for your minor children, and name a trusted executor to oversee the distribution of your estate after your death.
 While simple wills can be practical for most estates, the law also allows for the creation of wills that can help with tax planning or include built-in trusts.

 Without a legally valid will in place, your estate may go into a long probate process and the state will determine how your property is distributed.
 Through probate, the state will also decide who will care for your children, and any other matters concerning your estate when you die.
 Having a will ensures that your estate is distributed in the way that you want, not in accordance with the laws of intestacy.
 With a will in place, you can have peace of mind knowing that your property will be distributed and your loved ones will be cared for in a way that you would want should the unexpected happen.